-Tech Entrepreneur Andrew Yang Dropping Out Of 2020 Presidential Race
+Tech Entrepreneur Andrew Yang Drops Out Of 2020 Presidential Race

 As a candidate, Yang drilled down on the dangers of automation to the U.S. economy, making appeals to workers who have lost jobs or felt left behind amid the rise of new technologies.
 Central to his policy platform, Yang pitched a universal basic income for all adults — a $1,000-a-month stipend he called the "freedom dividend" — as a key solution for many of the country's most pressing problems.

-"This campaign is about taking hold of our government that has now just been completely overrun by the corporate money and return it to us — and then rewrite the rules of the 21st century economy to work for you, to work for your families, to work for communities," he told the crowd at a recent event in Iowa.
+"This campaign is about taking hold of our government that has now just been completely overrun by the corporate money and return it to us — and then rewrite the rules of the 21st-century economy to work for you, to work for your families, to work for communities," he told the crowd at a recent event in Iowa.

 Yang became known for reeling off data points about the economy at campaign events and on the debate stage, often wearing a button with "MATH" in all capital letters, or "Make America Think Harder."
 Recently, he said he'd be the first president to use a PowerPoint deck when delivering the State of the Union.